pytorch/captum/CONTRIBUTING.md

 ./scripts/run_mypy.sh
 ```
 Note that we expect mypy to have version 0.760 or higher, and when type checking, use PyTorch 1.4 or
 higher due to fixes to PyTorch type hints available in 1.4.
+We also use the Literal feature which is
+available only in Python 3.8 or above.
+If type-checking using a previous version of Python, you will
+need to install the typing-extension package which can be done with pip using `pip install typing-extensions`.

 #### Unit Tests